 Japan Rail Pass can issue passes within 24 hours depending on your delivery location so get onto their website now!

 What if you’re not at home before going to Japan to order a JR Pass?

 This is the situation I was in.
-I was travelling around Asia so I had to plan getting my JR Pass in advance.
+I was travelling around Asia so I had to plan to get my JR Pass in advance.
 Luckily you don’t need to have the JR Pass delivered to your home address, it can be any address OUTSIDE Japan.

 I was in Taiwan before Japan so I got my JR Pass delivered to one of my hostel’s in Taiwan with the help on this service.
-(If you do this, be sure to contact your hostel or hotel before and ask them if its ok, ask for the offical delivery address and for them to keep a look out for it when it’s delivered).
+(If you do this, be sure to contact your hostel or hotel before and ask them if it’s ok, ask for the official delivery address, and for them to keep a lookout for it when it’s delivered).

 My delivery was tracked and arrived by the date promised so I really recommend them as they deliver all over the world.

 These days you can get the JR Pass delivered to a hotel in Japan, Japan Rail Pass offer this service, however, it’s not the official way and will probably cost a lot more money.
 The reason the JR Pass has to be sent to an international address is because it is a tourist pass and they do not want local’s using it.
 This is also the reason the JR Pass is highly recommended for tourists visiting Japan as it is designed for tourism uses.

 Side Note – If I have helped you in this post I would appreciate you using the links provided (like this one)to purchase your JR Pass through as I get a small commission at no extra cost to you.

 My Biggest Tip for Saving Money When Buying a JR Pass!

 In order to save money on your JR Pass because they are not cheap, have a good think about your Japan itinerary because you may not need a pass for the whole length of your trip.